Laser therapy is now available at Northlands Animal Care Hospital. It takes a few minutes to apply and our Class 4 Laser has pre-set computer for:

 Burns /Frostbite Treatment

-• Laser therapy will relieve pain, reduce swelling accelerate skin repair.
+• Laser therapy can relieve pain, reduce swelling and accelerate skin repair

 Skin Conditions